zhiqiangzhongddu/Data-Science-Interview-Questions-and-Answers-General-/README.md

     This is the widely used approach but few data scientists also use Hierarchical clustering first to create dendograms and identify the distinct groups from there.
 #### Q49 Is it better to have too many false negatives or too many false positives?
+    It depends on the situation, for example, if we use the model for cancer detection, FN(False Negative) is more serious than FP(False Positive) because a FN could be verified in futher check, but FP maybe will let a patient be missed and delay the best treatment period.

 #### Q50 Is it possible to perform logistic regression with Microsoft Excel?
+    Yep, i must say Microsoft Excel is more and more powerful, and many data science could be realized in simple way.

 #### Q51 What do you understand by Fuzzy merging ?
 Which language will you use to handle it?